Skip to content

 1. Granting to employees

-When an employee, director or non-executive director (NED) is granted an option, no tax is due on the grant of the option, regardless of the exercise price, provided they are exercised within 10 years of the grant date.
+When an employee, director or non-executive director (NED) is granted an option, no tax is due on the grant of the option, regardless of the exercise price.

 However, a tax liability is created when they exercise their options.